show me anybody who located

 Bio:

-Between May of ‘09 and the end of last year, you’ve participated in at least 13 panels and presentations ranging from Google I/O and the HBS Cyberposium to NYTM.
-Which event has been your personal favorite to participate in and why?
+Since 2009 you’ve participated in at least 25 panels and presentations ranging from the launch of Consmr at CTIA to the HBS Cyberposium and multiple presentations at NYTM.
+Which event has been your personal favorite and why?

-Harvard Business School and the New York Tech Meetup were particularly memorable.
-At HBS I spoke about mobile operating systems and discussed Rovio’s (Angry Birds) approach to Android.
-I saw someone in the audience nodding emphatically while I was speaking.
-Turns out it was the CEO of Rovio and he was there to check out the event.
-Good thing I was advocating their strategy.
+Harvard Business School and NYTM were particularly memorable.
+At HBS I spoke about mobile operating systems and dissected Rovio’s (Angry Birds) approach to Android.
+After the presentation someone came up to me and said it was a great analysis of their strategy.
+Turns out it was the CEO of Rovio.

 CEO